The new-look Cliff Dive is as tropical as ever. Maybe even more so

 The Jungle Bird is a sort of tropical aperitif of Campari, spiced rum and a dash of pine/lime juice over a giant lump of ice garnished with a lime wheel.
 Togarashi’s Castle - the spicy blue cocktail you’ve been waiting for - is a flavour bomb of tequila, blue liqueur and pine/lime juices served in a glass coupette encrusted with Japanese spice mix, which is not unlike licking crushed up Pizza Shapes.

 The room’s been given a bit of sparkle, too.
 The school of paper fish that swim above the dancfloor is joined by a large crop of seaweed.
 Oh, and a couple of bobbing jellyfish.
 The DJ booth boasts new speakers and the Guaguin-style murals by local artist and bartender Max Berry along with the newly woven seagrass add depth and texture.
-The reconfigured space and renewed vigor behind the bar goes a long way to solving that ‘we’ve arrived too early for the party/it feels like an empty nightclub’ feel the place had when it first opened.
+The reconfigured space and renewed vigour behind the bar goes a long way to solving that ‘we’ve arrived too early for the party/it feels like an empty nightclub’ feel the place had when it first opened.
 Lock out laws may have changed the way the Cliff Dive throws a party, but just quietly, we’re a little glad.

 It’s a bar you’ll want to drink in early and dance in late.